jbatnozic/hobgoblin-engine/README.md

 Most of the directories have their own Readme file which describes relevant contents in more detail.

 ## Build instructions
-If you don't already have it, you will need to install the package manager [Conan](https://conan.io/) in order to be able to fetch all of Hobgoblin's dependencies and build it successfully.
-Other than that, you will need [CMake](https://cmake.org/) and a C++ compiler that supports C++17.
+If you don't already have it, you will need to install the package manager [Conan](https://conan.io/) (version 2.0.0 or higher) in order to be able to fetch all of Hobgoblin's dependencies and build it successfully.
+Other than that, you will need [CMake](https://cmake.org/) (version 3.23 or higher) and a C++ compiler that supports C++17.

 ```
 1. Set up Conan Remotes